TITLE 77: PUBLIC HEALTH

-Purchase of Services/Contractual the provision of services through a written agreement with other providers of services.
+Purchase of Services or Contractual the provision of services through a written agreement with other providers of services.

-Registered Nurse a person who is currently licensed as a registered nurse under the Nurse Practice Act.
+Registered Professional Nurse or RN a person who is licensed as a registered professional nurse under the Nurse Practice Act.

 Skilled Personal Care personal care that may be provided only by a home health aide, as defined in this Section, or an individual who is a certified or licensed health care professional under the laws of the State of Illinois.

 Social Work Assistant a person who has a baccalaureate degree in social work, psychology, sociology, or other field related to social work and has at least one year of social work experience in a health care setting.